President, Michelle Campbell

 Cheryl has been working in adult literacy and basic education since 1991.
-She has been a teacher, a curriculum developer and project manager.
+She has been a teacher, a curriculum developer, and project manager.
 Today, she serves as the chief executive of The Literacy Council of Lancaster-Lebanon.
-Cheryl serves on the Pennsylvania Association for Adult and Continuing Education Board of Directors as the co-chair of the Public Policy Committee.
+Cheryl serves on the Pennsylvania Association for Adult and Continuing Education Board of Directors as the assistant chair of the Public Policy Committee.

-Adult Literacy Basic and Secondary Education (ALBSE): Chair; Joy Zamierowski
+Geoffrey Woodland, Adult Literacy Basic and Secondary Education (ALBSE) Chair

 English as a Second Language (ESL): Chair; Kimberly Chernesky